Why phosphorus recycling is so important today

-The innovative Grenzebach method, which extracts phosphorus directly from sewage sludge, makes phosphorus recycling sustainable without the need for incineration, long transport routes, storage or the massive use of chemicals.
+The innovative Grenzebach Process, which extracts phosphorus directly from sewage sludge, makes phosphorus recycling sustainable without the need for incineration, long transport routes, storage or the massive use of chemicals.

 The recovery from sewage sludge ash, on the other hand, is an ecological disaster in many ways: Mono incineration is only viable in large plants.
-The transport of hundreds of thousands of tons of sewage sludge to the incineration plants is a burden on residents and has an enormous CO2 footprint.
+Transporting hundreds of thousands of tons of sewage sludge to the incineration plants is a burden on residents and has an enormous CO2 footprint.